 Within two hours of the Government’s announcement of lockdown in March, we communicated with all of our people in the UK that they were expected to work from home with immediate effect.
 This set in train the biggest upheaval to the operations of PwC in modern times.

 There are many dimensions to the COVID-19 pandemic and the humanitarian implications have been enormous.
-The impact on our firm, our clients, our people and our communities was immediate and while the lockdown occurred nine months into our financial year, its effects and the economic disruption that accompanied it are still being felt.
+The impact on our firm, our clients, our people and our communities was immediate and while the lockdown occurred eight months into our financial year, its effects and the economic disruption that accompanied it are still being felt.

 Our society requires a strong economy and thriving businesses to function.
 This is a constant.